 Our diamonds and jewellery are some of the most treasured and valued belongings representing for most of us, a lifetime of memories and sentiments.
 It is therefore essential to handle them as you would fragile babies.
 Knowing how to care for your sparkly pieces requires a bit of effort but this in turn will reap rewards in having their lustre and shine maintained for generations to come.
-In return for a little care and upkeep, Nature's little treasures will bring you a continuous supply of love and dreams.
+In return for a little care and upkeep, Nature's little treasures will bring you a continuing supply of love and dreams.

 Here are a few of our suggestions on what you can do to look after your jewellery.